uktrade/redbox/docs/DEVELOPER_SETUP.md

 DOCKER_DEFAULT_PLATFORM=linux/amd64 docker compose up

 # The DOCKER_DEFAULT_PLATFORM=linux/amd64 is only needed for certain MAC OS.
+You can omit this by adding the variable to your .envrc file.
 ```

 For any other commands available, check the `Makefile` [here](https://github.com/i-dot-ai/redbox/blob/main/Makefile).